 This is the story behind The Lace Cactus..
 Enjoy

 The Lace Cactus originally was opened in October of 2012.
-My husband had a new job this job required him to stay on the road for weeks at a time.
-I was a stay at home mother to our daughter Aubrey.
-We had just found out that we were expecting our second child and I wanted to help contribute to our family financially.
+I was a stay at home mother to our daughter Aubrey with my son Benjamin on the way.
+I wanted to help contribute to our family financially.

 As a child I spent a lot of time with my grandparents.
 They both ran small businesses in Hico, such as the laundry mat, a tire shop, bed and breakfast and also an antique store.
 Growing up around this sparked a fire inside of me to one day start a business of my own.
 But why a clothing store you might ask?
 We did not grow up with much, we spent the summer going to garage sales and thrift stores.
 My clothes were not always new but I had an eye for fashion and no one would ever know the difference.
 My mother often went without so that we could have things we needed.
 So my fourth grade year of school I became having a garage sale where I would save up my own money to put toward a new school wardrobe.
 Clothes were always important to me.
 I enjoyed putting outfits together and getting dressed up.
 It was a childhood dream that I simply never let go of.

-My goals for the business are to simply be happy, provide for my family and offer fashionable yet affordable clothing to our local gals and the now 140,000 followers we have on Facebook.
-I am not in this to business to become rich.
-I love my job and the customers that have become my friends.
+My goals for the business are to simply be happy, provide for my family and offer fashionable yet affordable clothing to our local gals and the half million online customers we have.
+Ilove my job and the customers that have become my friends.
 The Lace Cactus Facebook page is like a second family to me.
 These women are so loyal to us and we are to them.
 We do not like to compete.
 I have always been one to do what I want and not really pay attention to what others are doing around me.
-I am my biggest completion.
+I am my biggest competition.
 I constantly strive to be better than I was the day before.
 To work harder, pray more and stay happy.

 This business started on a dime and has grown into something bigger than any of us can even comprehend.
-We still have to pinch ourselves when we sell out of 100 of one item in a matter of seconds or when we are hours from home and women approach me because they recognize me from the page.
-We will be launching our website soon which will change the entire game of this business.
-We are constantly brainstorming on ways to improve our business.
-We want an easier way for our customers to shop and a website is the answer.
 We are so thrilled at the amazing journey this has been and pray that God continues to bless us.
 If God decided tomorrow that The Lace Cactus was no longer going to be apart of the journey of my life..
-I would be hurt but it would be bittersweet to know that for two years I lived my dream and rocked at it.
+I would be hurt but it would be bittersweet to know that I was blessed enough to live my dream and rocked at it.